AdobeDocs/commerce-php/src/pages/developer/cache/page/index.md

 ---
 title: Page Caching | Commerce PHP Extensions
-description: USe page caching to improve the performance of your Adobe Commerce or Magento Open Source storefront.
+description: Use page caching to improve the performance of your Adobe Commerce or Magento Open Source storefront.
 ---

 # Page caching